marcgg/marcgg.github.com/_posts/2014-09-17-huboard-kanban-board-github.md

 Since the project is open source, you can also [grab the code][12] and deploy it to your own servers.
 For my usage, I’m running my own fork of the code on a [Heroku][13] free plan.

+_Keep in mind that this is just my opinion, and not a sponsored post.
+I just love this project and been using it for a couple of years for free, so I thought I'd share the love :)_